Millasilishe/alx-pre_course/0x01-git/README.md

-I have done this project to learn everthing about version control git.
+This is my first alx project and i have done this project to learn everthing about version control (git).